Using Abel in the Tower

 - Turn off your screen saver!!
 Normally screen savers start up when there's been no keyboard or mouse activity for a while – and activity on external bells and switches doesn't count.
 If the screen saver starts up in the middle of the ringing it can disturb Abel (and maybe the ringers too!).
 To turn off the screen saver, click Start/Settings/Control Panel, then double click Display, click the Screen Saver tab, click the down-arrow in the Screen Saver box, and select the top item "(None)".

 - Depending on your sensor design, if Abel misses a signal, or detects an extra signal, from a sensor, then a bell may start ringing as the sally/tail comes down, rather than as it rises.
 The only cure for this is to stand all the bells, then press the reset button on the Tower toolbar (or press F4).
 If you have made sure that Abel is the only program running on a newly started PC, and have well-made and properly installed sensors, this should be a very rare event.
-It cannot happen if you are using sensors with single acivators, for example with one of David Bagley's Multi-Bell Interfaces.
+It cannot happen if you are using sensors that send Abel only one signal for each blow of a bell: for example, using David Bagley's Multi-bell Interface, or Belfree sensors.